arbox/machine-learning-with-ruby/README.md

 This list comes from our day to day work on ML Applications.

-Our main goal is to promote Ruby as a tool for NLP related tasks.
+Our main goal is to promote Ruby as a tool for Machine Learning Tasks.
 Your help, suggestions and contributions are welcome!
 We kindly ask you to study the [Contribution](#contributing) section.
 Follow us on [Twitter](https://twitter.com/RubyNLP) and please spread the word using the `#RubyML` hash tag!

 <!-- nodoc -->
 ## Contents